terra-money/docs/docs/migration/exchange-faq.md

-# Exchange migration FAQ
+# Exchange Migration FAQ

 This is a list of frequently asked questions.
-This list will be added to regularly as questions come in.
+It will evolve as new questions arise.

 :::{contents}
 :local: